 Maintaining the right balance of inventory is an age-old question in any business.
-Even though managing inventory on paper seems simple, it can be far more difficult than people expect.
-Two terms that are important to understand when managing inventory are “overstock” and “understock.”
+Even though managing inventory on paper seems simple, it can be far more complicated than people expect.
+Two essential terms to understand when managing inventory are “overstock” and “understock.”

 In this blog post, we will define what overstock and understock are, what challenges they pose to a business, and practical solutions and strategies that businesses can adopt into their operations to find balance in their inventory.